 Add the lobster and mix together with the vegetables, just long enough to heat through.

-Serve immediately with Jasmine Rice, which I am, incidentally, addicted to of late!
-Love Chinese takout food?
+Serve immediately with Jasmine Rice, which I am, incidentally, in love with of late!
+Love Chinese takeout food?
 This Sesame Orange Chicken is amazing!

-- Peanut , Canola or Olive oil for stir frying, 2 Tbsp.
+- dry roasted peanuts Canola or Olive oil for stir frying, 2 Tbsp.